fmmmlee/Classfindr/README.md

 **Current status:** Not in a usable state for an end user, but things are coming along well, and it's functional for writing to my database.
 Future updates will focus on writing to a local database rather than AWS in order to avoid the upload bottleneck.

+**Building:** I use Maven to build the project.
-**Building:** If you have maven on your system, (I think) it shouldn't be hard to build.
-Just clone/download the repository, navigate to the folder where you put it (in the directory with the pom.xml), and run `maven clean install` in terminal and it should produce a usable uberjar (about 9 MB at the time of this commit) for you.
-You also need to have the AWS SDK configured on your system.
-Additionally, the duplicate-checking reads from two json files that you have to create yourself (until I make them auto-create if not present).
+  1. Clone/download the repository, navigate to the folder where you put it (in the directory with the pom.xml), and run `maven clean install` in terminal
+  2. This should produce a usable uberjar (about 9 MB at the time of this commit).
+  3. Ensure that you have the <a href="https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/setup-install.html">AWS SDK</a> configured on your system.
+  4. The tool should be ready to run.

+  Note: the duplicate-checking reads from two json files that you have to create yourself (until I make them auto-create if not present).
+Their names are crn.json and duplicates.json.
+It's fine to initialize them as empty JSON files (just "{}" with no quotes as the text).

 ## Current ToDo
 - Add writing to a local database instead of DynamoDB